alces-software/flight-appliance-docs/docs/source/databasics/data_basics.rst

 Windows users can download and install the `pscp <http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html>`_ command to perform the same operation:
-    ``pscp -i mykeyfile.pub mydata.zip jane@52.48.62.34:/home/jane/.``
+    ``pscp -i mykeyfile.ppk mydata.zip jane@52.48.62.34:/home/jane/.``

 Both the ``scp`` and the ``pscp`` commands take the parameter ``-r`` to recursively copy entire directories of files to the cluster.

 To retrieve files from the cluster, simply specify the location of the remote file first in the ``scp`` command, followed by the location on the local system to put the file; e.g.

- - To copy file **myresults.zip** from a Flight Compute cluster on IP address 52.48.62.34 to your local Linux or Mac client:
+ - To copy file **myresults.zip** from your cluster on IP address 52.48.62.34 to your local Linux or Mac client:
     ``scp -i mykeyfile.pub jane@52.48.62.34:/home/jane/myresults.zip .``